ADOPTION

 How long can I continue to see the counselor assigned to me?

-You can see the counselor every week of your pregnancy and for as long as you want to after the baby is born.
+You can see the counselor every week of your pregnancy and for as long as you need to after the baby is born.
 We have many birth moms who continue to see the counselor from time to time for several years.
 It is a service that we believe is very important and will always be available to you.
-If you move away, you can still connect with her by phone.

 I’ve heard that there aren’t many adoptive families for children of color.